LucasWanJZ/caltrack/README.md

 ### Future Works

 1. Reset Calorie and Protein Intake ✅
-2. Able to see breakfast, lunch and dinner's intakes ✅
+2. Able to show breakfast, lunch and dinner's intakes ✅
+3. Able to use mathematic expressions as amount input ✅
-3. Export to a file
+4. Export to a file